 Just a short walk from Cardiff Castle and the city centre is Bute Park, an extensive area of mature parkland, flanked by the River Taff, Sophia Gardens, Pontcanna Fields and the castle.
-Few places can boast such a spacious green area in the heart of their city - a very popular 'green lung' full of historic and wildlife interest.
-Containing a stunning, nationally significant arboretum with 50 UK ‘Champion Trees', Bute Park attracts over 1,000,000 visits a year and plays a vital role in the city's events calendar - the RHS Show Cardiff is just one of such flagship events.
+Few other places can boast such a spacious green area in the heart of their city.